-69. For example, as we shall see in Chapter 7, the Cournot Model of competition predicts that (without any collusion or coordination), (P-MC)/P = HHI/ $\epsilon$ , assuming the products are homogeneous and marginal costs are constant, where P is price, MC is marginal cost, HHI is the sum of squares of the market shares of the firms, and $\epsilon$ equals the absolute value of the marketwide demand elasticity.
+^{69.} For example, as we shall see in Chapter 7, the Cournot Model of competition predicts that (without any collusion or coordination), (P-MC)/P = HHI/ ε , assuming the products are homogeneous and marginal costs are constant, where P is price, MC is marginal cost, HHI is the sum of squares of the market shares of the firms, and ε equals the absolute value of the marketwide demand elasticity.
 In contrast, the Bertrand Model predicts that prices will equal marginal cost even in a duopoly.
-Finally, monopoly models predict that a cartel (or perfectly coordinating oligopoly) would set prices at $(P-MC)/P = 1/\epsilon$ .
-Rather, than assuming a particular model is true, one could simply set $(P-MC)/P = HHI(1+k)/\epsilon$ , where k is the conduct parameter, which could vary from -1 (where the Bertrand prediction holds) to 0 (if Cournot holds) or to positive numbers (where collusion or coordination is true) up to k = (1-HHI)/HHI (where collusion or coordination is perfect).
+Finally, monopoly models predict that a cartel (or perfectly coordinating oligopoly) would set prices at $(P-MC)/P = 1/\epsilon$.
+Rather, than assuming a particular model is true, one could simply set $(P-MC)/P = HHI(1+k)/\epsilon$, where k is the conduct parameter, which could vary from -1 (where the Bertrand prediction holds) to 0 (if Cournot holds) or to positive numbers (where collusion or coordination is true) up to k = (1-HHI)/HHI (where collusion or coordination is perfect).
 With a conduct parameter calculated from data rather than assumed by model, one could then calculate what the change in conduct parameter must have been between two periods if one has the data on price, cost, market shares and demand elasticity in the two periods, and then calculate what effect that change in conduct parameter had given current prices, costs and market shares.
 Or, if one wants to calculate the effects of a merger, one might calculate the current conduct parameter, conservatively assume that it would not be any higher after the merger (i.e., that the merger would not increase the degree of oligopolistic coordination), and then calculate what the change in market prices would be.

-which that conduct parameter changed with the relevant conduct and how much that change affected prices.
-Or one might calculate the extent to which changes in seller concentration levels might alter prices if the conduct parameter remained constant.
-Or one might be able to assume, say in a cartel case, that the conduct parameter was at maximum anticompetitive levels, and then calculate one of the other missing variables.
+in a cartel case, that the conduct parameter was at maximum anticompetitive levels, and then calculate one of the other missing variables.

 Where a plaintiff can show that prices were inflated by the defendants' anticompetitive conduct, it is entitled to recover the amount of the price overcharge times the quantity it purchased.
-Notwithstanding arguments that business purchasers should be limited to the lost profits that more accurately measure their injury, they are entitled to recover for the full overcharge because the Illinois Brick doctrine concentrates the antitrust claim in their hands rather than allowing indirect purchasers to sue for any overcharge that was passed on downstream.
+70 Notwithstanding arguments that business purchasers should be limited to the lost profits that more accurately measure their injury, they are entitled to recover for the full overcharge because the Illinois Brick doctrine concentrates the antitrust claim in their hands rather than allowing indirect purchasers to sue for any overcharge that was passed on downstream.
 However, this does seem to undercompensate for the total harm inflicted by the violation, which will include not only this overcharge but the deadweight loss caused because the price increase will diminish output and crowd some purchasers out of the market.
 In theory, a plaintiff should be able to satisfy the requisite standards on causation and damages by showing that it would have bought a greater amount but for the antitrust violation, or (if it purchased nothing) that it would have been a direct purchaser but for the antitrust violation.
 But proof of that will usually be difficult.
 This undercompensation problem is to some extent offset by trebling damages.